visualizenews/corona/index.markdown

   hidden: true
   placeholder_id: trend
   object: trend
-  explanation: In this chart each day is represented as the the average of the new
+  explanation: 'In this chart, the figure for each day is calculated as the average
-    cases registered that day and in the six previous days.
-We noticed some pattern in the data (i.e. on Sunday and Monday new cases are usually lower than the other days, and the numbers tend to increase again on Tuesdays), and this "mobile average" method should allow to better represent the trend.
+    number of  new cases registered on that specific day and in the previous six days.
+    We noticed a few patterns in the data: on Sundays and Mondays, for instance, the number of new cases is usually lower than in the other days of the week, and it tends to increase again on Tuesdays.
+By relying on the moving average calculation method, we managed to make these trends more visible.'
   title: Contagion trend in Italy and regions
-  introduction: The following chart shows how the number of new cases is evolving
+  introduction: 'The following chart shows how the number of new cases is evolving
-    over time in Italy and in each region.
-The numbers are represented using a weekly mobile average method.
+    over time in Italy and in every Italian region.
+Each point corresponds to the weekly moving average (i.e. the average value of the current and previous 6 days): this statistical calculation method, often used in technical analysis of financial data, helps smooth out short-term fluctuations and highlight longer-term trends.'
   centered_title: false
 - template: chart
   show_title: true